jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

 ## Tutorials

-❗ Review this week’s slides for practical tips on **animating lights and working with cues in Blender**.
+❗ Review this week’s slides for practical tips on **animating lights, camera, and render video files in Blender**.

 #### BLENDER TUTORIAL : How to Animate LIGHTS (QUICK)